Storm-WG/storm-spec/README.md

 ## Further possible enhancements

-The workflow can be extended to the case when Bob's makes regular requests to Alice in order to proof the fact that Alice continues to keep the data to further insure data safety; in this case Alice will have to generate new encryption/ decription key pair each time and the HTLC transaction needs to be updated alike LN commitment transaction.
+The workflow can be extended to the case when Alice makes regular requests to Bob in order to proof the fact that Bob continues to keep the data to further insure data safety; in this case Bob will have to generate new encryption/ decryption key pair each time and the HTLC transaction needs to be updated alike LN commitment transaction.

-Also, the actual data may be split by Bob into multiple pieces, so not only Alice, but many other parties will be responsible for keeping the data (like in Bittorrent protocol) with some degree of redundancy.
+Also, the actual data may be split by Alice into multiple pieces, so not only Bob, but many other parties will be responsible for keeping the data (like in Bittorrent protocol) with some degree of redundancy.

 ## Contributors